 The headband braid is a simple but brilliant way to keep your hair away from your face.
 As an added bonus, it looks gorgeous in photos.

 Interested in a customized medium length haircut?
-Use our salon locator to book an appointment with a stylist near you.
+Use our salon locator to book an appointment at a salon near you.